Heterogeneous Agent Collaborative Reinforcement Learning: Heterogeneous Agent Collaborative Policy Optimization

-The quantity $\hat{P}_t^{(k)}$ denotes a smoothed estimate of the recent performance of agent $k$, obtained by averaging the per-batch mean rewards over a sliding window of the most recent $K$ steps:
+where the $P_t^{(k)}$ denotes an estimate of the performance of agent $k$, obtained by averaging the mean rewards of the batch $\mathcal{B}_t$ at the current step $t$.

 Intuitively, when estimating the advantage baseline in a group for agent $k$, rewards from other agents are reweighted according to their relative capabilities, allowing all responses to contribute while preserving agent-specific calibration.

-The temporal smoothing over the most recent $K$ batches stabilizes the capability estimates and reduces variance.
-We further show that this advantage estimation is unbiased in Theorem \ref{thm:unbiased_advantage}.
+We further analyze the capability-aware adjustment in Appendix~\ref{sec: Theoretical Analysis}.
+Since the normalization factor $\mathrm{std}\{\mathcal{R}_{t}(x)\}$ is known to introduce a common but minor bias in practice, our analysis focuses on the centered reward $\bar{A}_{t,i}^{(k)}(y)=R(y)-\mu_t^{(k)}$.

+As shown in Appendix~\ref{sec:oracle_capability_ratio_concentration}, the oracle capability-aware baseline is exactly unbiased: its expectation matches the agent's true expected reward, so the corresponding centered reward has zero mean.
+The Appendix \ref{sec: Empirical Ratio Concentration} further analyzes the practical batch-level empirical ratio and proves uniform high-probability bounds on its estimation error via Hoeffding's inequality and union bounds.

+This theoretical guarantee ensures that HACPO can safely incorporate heterogeneous cross-agent rollouts to enrich the learning signal and maximize sample efficiency—while introducing no systematic bias in the oracle case, and only bounded, controllable error in the finite-batch implementation.